Guide for Authors

 Your publication choice will have no effect on the peer review process or acceptance of submitted articles.

-The publication fee for this journal is $1,800, excluding taxes.
+The publication fee for Open Access in this journal is $1,800, excluding taxes.
 Learn more about Elsevier's pricing policy: http://www.elsevier.com/openaccesspricing.

 Please submit, with the manuscript, the names, addresses and e-mail addresses of three potential referees.
 Note that the editor retains the sole right to decide whether or not the suggested reviewers are used.